OblivionCloudControl/transit-gateway-lab/README.md

 - Click on "Session Manager" under "Actions"
 - Click on "Start Session"
-- Select your Dev instances (studentxx-dev-instance) and click Start Session
+- Select your Dev instance (studentxx-dev-instance) and click Start Session

 - In Terminal Session window for Test Instance, now you can test the internet reachability via following shell commands:
   - Test the connection to the Internet: